 Expected earnings can vary based on experience

 If you are just getting started as an auto detailer, I would highly recommend working part-time for another auto detailer or an auto detailing company to get started.
-Even if you have aspirations of starting your own business, this will allow you to really master the techniques required if you are unfamiliar.
+Even if you have aspirations of starting your own business, this will allow you to master the techniques required if you are unfamiliar.

 Nothing beats hands-on experience in my opinion, and even if you have a full-time job and you are considering one day starting your own detailing business, look for part-time work to cut your teeth.